 We are pleased to have a Patient Participation Group and encourage interested patients to join.
 Members will be kept informed of topical issues, be able to express their views on planned service developments and to raise any issues which are of concern and/or will help to improve the standard of care offered by us.
-If you would like to join the group, please ask at the Patient Liaison Team on the Reception desk or email Kerry Petersen-Jones at firstname.lastname@example.org.
+If you would like to join the group, please ask the Patient Liaison Team led by Colette Woodhouse the Patient Liaison Manager email firstname.lastname@example.org.

 Would you recommend our Practice to your friends and family?